The Mysterious Sisters

 Ah, those are Nerune's true feelings.
 As the Dungeon Master, I can vaguely tell, but that's genuinely what she thinks.
 This girl is seriously only interested in magic.
 She's not called an Apprentice Witch as her monster type for nothing.

-And so, after various things, it was decided that he would bring her some magic scrolls as a gift next time.
+And so, after all was said and done, it was decided that Wataru would bring some magic scrolls as a gift next time.

-I gave Rei a thumbs up in praise.
+Well done.
+I gave Nerune a thumbs up in praise.

 Comments0